bnnm/wwiser/doc/WWISER.md

 Note that some events that aren't exactly the same but *very* similar (for example, sound starts with some delay) are considered dupes, but some cases do sound 100% the same yet aren't, as they are too complex to detect (see *wwiser-utils* for clean-up scripts).

-### Wem folders and extensions
+### Wem extensions
-Language-specific `.wem` can be configured to go to `/txtp/wem/(language name)`.
 Older games may use other extensions like `.wav/xma/ogg`, this is ok and taken into account.

 Note that the Wwise engine automatically loads `(number).wem` (or `.ogg/wav/xma` in old versions) as needed.
 In rare cases devs can feed `(name).wem` manually (called an *external*), but note the extension is always enforced (as confirmed by official docs).
 Thus, *wwiser* only uses `.wem/ogg/wav/xma`.